Krushik2004/Smart-Bin-Classifier/README.md

 ### Key Goals

 1. **Understand the dataset & task**
-   - Explore the Amazon-style bin image dataset (images + metadata).
+   - Explore the Amazon Bin-Image Dataset (images + metadata).
    - Understand the structure of bin contents and item-level metadata.

 2. **Build a multimodal model**